Huawei-ClevelandStateUniv/Virtual-Cycling-Simulator/pics/README.rst

 Manually compile IPOPT and Cyipopt (On Ubuntu 18.04, python 2.7.15)
 -------------------------------------

-Before start, make sure the pip is installed.
+Before start, make sure ``pip`` is installed.
 If not, please install it.

     ``sudo apt install python-pip``